Clicky

 Our Mission

-The mission of the Counseling Center is to provide professional counseling services and wellness resources to students so they can achieve their full potential in their personal, academic, and professional lives.
-The Counseling Center provides outreach programs and consultation services to students, faculty, and staff, as well as classroom instruction and advocacy for university mental health initiatives.
+The mission of Mental Health and Wellness Services is to provide professional counseling services and wellness resources to students so they can achieve their full potential in their personal, academic, and professional lives.
+Mental Health and Wellness Services provides outreach programs and consultation services to students, faculty, and staff, as well as classroom instruction and advocacy for university mental health initiatives.

 Meet Our Staff